Leverage Virtual Patching to Prevent Network Threats

-Three criteria broadly categorize elements as threats.
+Three criteria broadly categorise elements as threats.
 First, threats can be signature-based.
 In this case, vendors feed the IPS with information and patterns of well-known cyber threats.
-Upon recognizing such a pattern, the IPS swings into action.
+Upon recognising such a pattern, the IPS swings into action.
 Second, threats can be anomaly-based.
-The IPS considers any unrecognizable element as a threat.
+The IPS considers any unrecognisable element as a threat.
 Third, threats can be policy-based.
-Most organizations have security policies and configure their IPS to block any activity violating these policies.
+Most organisations have security policies and configure their IPS to block any activity violating these policies.

-Setting up an IPS is one of many best practices thtat your organization can implement to prevent breaches.
-Cybercriminals are creative, and devise threats to bypass some of the most rigorous defense systems.
+Setting up an IPS is one of many best practices thtat your organisation can implement to prevent breaches.
+Cybercriminals are creative, and devise threats to bypass some of the most rigorous defence systems.
 Patching helps prevent these newly-developed attacks.